input-output-hk/PHA-react-FE-template/README.md

     - **`src`**: Contains the main source code for the application.
         - **`components`**: Reusable React components.
         - **`styles`**: Global styles and theme configuration.
+        - **`types`**: Zod primitives and form schema builder files.

 ### Form Validation

+The form validation method used in the `RHFTextFieldForm` component is ideal for applications with **many form fields**, supporting maintainable validation logic and a great developer experience.
+Additional controlled and uncontrolled text field components are supplied for areas of the application that require form validation on one or two fields.

-- HTML attributes (`required`, `pattern`) are used whenever possible to leverage native browser validation.
+- HTML attributes (`type`, `required`, and `pattern`) are used whenever possible in all text field components to leverage native browser validation.
+- React Hook Form and Zod are used in combination in the `RHFTextFieldForm` component to maintain state and enforce type validation of text field input values.
-- Custom validation (`onBlur`) is used for complex cases where **pattern matching (RegEx)** is required.
+- Custom validation (`onBlur`) exists in the simple text field components and is used for complex cases where **pattern matching (RegEx)** is required.
-- Component-Level Validation: Each input component handles its own validation.
-- Parent-Level Validation: When multiple fields exist within a form, validation logic is managed at the form level.

 ### Customization